The best things to do in Morzine in summer

 Take the Super Morzine cable car from Morzine and then the Zore chairlift.
 At the top you’re up on a ridge with some amazing views towards Morzine.
 And it’s about an hour’s walk through the forest to the neighbouring ski resort town of Avoriaz.

 I spent six weeks in St Jean d’Aulps one winter so this was a real trip back in time.
-It’s an easy flat walk which starts from Morzine’s leisure centre and follows a path along the river.
+It’s an easy flat walk starting from Morzine leisure centre and following a path by the river.

 Take the bus from Morzine to Lake Montriond, where you can swim, kayak or paddleboard on the lake.
 There are couple of restaurants for lunch, including a good crêperie.
 It’s an easy 30-minute circuit around the perimeter of the lake, but you can extend it by following the path at the far end up to the Ardent waterfall (around 40 minutes each way).